uvarc/rc-learning/content/notes/slurm-from-cli/section2.md

 **Exercise 1**

-Download the hello.slurm and hello.py scripts.
-Transfer them to the cluster by whatever means you wish.
-Modify the Slurm script to use your own allocation group name.
+Using the Open OnDemand Slurm Script Generator, create a slurm script with the following resource requests:
+ * 1 node, 1 task, 1 core.
+ * 32GB of memory.
+ * 2 hours of running time.
+ * The interactive partition (queue).
+ * The account (allocation) group `hpc_training`.

+Using the displayed text file, compare your slurm script with our example `hello.slurm`.
+The requested resources should be the same.
+Once completed, download your slurm script and transfer it to the cluster by whatever means you wish.
+Also, download `hello.py` and transfer it to the cluster as it will be needed later.

 ## Common Slurm Directives

 The most commonly used Slurm directives are listed in the table below.
-Many options have two versions, one with a single hyphen `-` followed by one letter, or two hyphens `--` followed by an equals sign `=` and a word.
+Many options have two versions, one with a single hyphen `-` followed by one letter, or two hyphens `--` followed by a word and an equals sign `=`.
 Some commands have no single-letter equivalent.

 Angle brackets `< >` indicate a value to be specified, and are not typed.